LeaKaftan/leakaftan/content/research/index.md

 "Communicating democratic subversions to citizens", together with Theresa Gessler, _Journal of Elections, Public Opinion and Parties_

-"Lip Service to Liberal Democracy in Western Europe?", forthcoming in the _European Political Science Review_
+"Lip Service to Liberal Democracy in Western Europe?", _European Political Science Review_

 "The Democracy I Like?", together with Theresa Gessler, forthcoming in _Government \& Opposition_